BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 Players often report that adaptive music enhances their connection to the game world, making their experiences more memorable and engaging.
 Developers also recognize its value.
 For example, the developers of _Balatro_ a poker game, stated tht adaptive music plays a key role in shaping the player's emotional experience, responding to gameplay events to heighten tension and excitement.

 ---

+## Challenges in Implementing Adaptive Music

+Implementing adaptive music in video games presents several challenges:

+- **Complexity of Composition**: Composers must create music that can seamlessly transition between various game states, requiring intricate planning and composition.
+This complexity ensures that the music adapts fluidly to different gameplay scenarios.

+- **Technical Integration**: Integrating adaptive music systems with game engines demands close collaboration between composers and developers.
+This process involves ensuring that the music responds accurately to in game events and player actions.

+- **Resource Constraints**: Adaptive music systems can be resource intensive, potentially impacting game performance.
+Developers must balance audio quality with system performance to maintain a smooth gaming experience.

+By addressing these challenges and employing advanced technologies, developers can achieve immersive and responsive musical experiences for the pleasure of the players.